Beef Recipes

 Ranch Steak (Lean Chuck Cut, $8/lb)

 Ranch steak is a lean chuck shoulder cut at $7-9/lb.
 Pan-sear quick and hot, finish with butter.
-27g protein, 8g fat per 100g cooked.
-Best for 130°F medium-rare.
+27g protein per 100g.
+Pull at 130°F medium-rare.

 Top Blade Steak (Sliced Around the Sinew)

-Top blade is a chuck cut with a single connective-tissue band.
+Top blade is a chuck cut with a single connective band.
 Pan-sear, slice the band out, eat the two muscles separately.
-26g protein, 16g fat per 100g cooked.
+26g protein per 100g.

 Hanger Steak (Butcher's Cut, Pan-Seared)